dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 The user must also ensure that there is sufficient space on disk to store the export.

-### Configuring Dgraph Alpha server
+### Configuring Dgraph Alpha server nodes

 Each Dgraph Alpha leader for a group writes output as a gzipped file to the export directory specified via the `--export` flag (defaults to a directory called `"export"`).
 If any of the groups fail, the entire export process is considered failed and an error is returned.

-As an example of configuring `export`, you can run this:
+For example, you could run the following commands to configure data exports:

 ```bash
 docker run --detach --rm --name dgraph-standalone \